Moderna says its vaccine for ages under 6 will be ready for U.S. review in June

 Moderna's vaccine is approved by the FDA for use in adults 18 and older.
 But it has yet to be approved for 6- to 17-year-olds in the United States despite gaining approval for that age group in Australia, Canada and the European Union.
 U.S. regulators have asked the company for more safety data.

 Burton said on Sunday the company is testing another booster shot that he believes will be superior to booster results the company announced on April 19.
-The booster shots target the Beta variant plus the original coronavirus. read more
+The booster shots are likely to target the Omicron variant plus the original coronavirus.

 Moderna expects to have large amounts of a new booster vaccine by this fall to protect against Omicron and other COVID-19 variants, he said.